Johnny Carson: Military service

 Carson joined the United States Navy on June 8, 1943, and received V-12 Navy College Training Program officer training at Columbia University and Millsaps College.
-Commissioned an ensign late in the war, Carson was assigned to the in the Pacific, serving as a communications officer in charge of decoding encrypted messages.
-While in the Navy, Carson posted a 15–0-1 amateur boxing record, with most of his bouts fought on board Pennsylvania.
-He was en route to the combat zone aboard a troop ship when the war ended.
+Commissioned an ensign late in the war, Carson was assigned to in the Pacific.
+He arrived on the Pennsylvania on August 14, 1945, the same day Imperial Japan announced its surrender.
+The ship was sent to Guam after a torpedo bomber attack damaged its stern prior to Carson's arrival.

+Once in drydock, Carson, assigned to damage control, was given the task of supervising the removal of the bodies of 20 servicemen and their effects.
+He recounted the experience in an unpublished 1967 Time interview, stating "Jesus, that was an awful experience.
+They'd been down there for 18 days by the time, and I want to tell you, that was a terrible job."
+Carson returned stateside with the Pennsylvania to Seattle and was assigned to command a troop train for returning servicemen.
+He finished his service in Guam, decoding encrypted messages.

-Carson later said that the high point of his military career was performing a magic trick for U.S. Secretary of the Navy James V. Forrestal.
-In a conversation with Forrestal, the Secretary asked Carson if he planned to stay in the Navy after the war.
+Carson later said that the high point of his military career was performing a magic trick for U.S. secretary of the Navy James V. Forrestal.
+In a conversation with Forrestal, the secretary asked Carson if he planned to stay in the Navy after the war.
 In response, Carson said no and told him he wanted to be a magician.
 Forrestal asked him to perform, and Carson responded with a card trick.
-Carson made the discovery that he could entertain and amuse someone as cranky and sophisticated as Forrestal.
+Carson discovered that he could entertain and amuse someone as cranky and sophisticated as Forrestal.

+While in the Navy, Carson was an amateur boxer, with most of his bouts fought on board Pennsylvania.

 Education

-Taking advantage of educational opportunities from the Navy, Carson attended the University of Nebraska, where he joined the Phi Gamma Delta fraternity and continued performing magic (then paid $25 per appearance).
+Taking advantage of educational opportunities from the Navy, Carson attended the University of Nebraska, where he joined the Phi Gamma Delta fraternity and continued performing magic, then paid $25 per appearance.
 Carson majored in journalism with the intention of becoming a comedy writer, but instead switched his major to speech and drama a few months later because he wanted to become a radio performer.
-His college thesis, titled "How to Write Comedy for Radio", was a compilation of taped skits and jokes from popular radio shows with Carson explaining the comedic technique in a voice-over.
+His college thesis, titled "How to Write Comedy for Radio", was a compilation of taped skits and jokes from popular radio shows with Carson explaining the comedic technique in a voiceover.
 It allowed him to graduate in three years.
-Carson graduated with a Bachelor of Arts degree in radio and speech with a minor in physics in 1949.
+Carson graduated with a bachelor of arts degree in radio and speech with a minor in physics in 1949.

 Early radio and television

-Carson began his broadcasting career in 1950 at WOW-AM (now KXSP) and WOW-TV (now WOWT-TV) in Omaha, Nebraska.
+Carson began his broadcasting career in 1950 at WOW-AM and WOW-TV (now WOWT-TV) in Omaha, Nebraska.
 He soon hosted a morning television program called The Squirrel's Nest.
 One of his routines involved interviewing pigeons on the roof of the local courthouse that would report on the political corruption they had seen.
 Carson supplemented his income by serving as master of ceremonies at local church dinners—attended by some of the same politicians and civic leaders he had lampooned on the radio.